 with Nicole Gnutzman

-This sacred cacao ceremony honors Mayan tradition and wisdom by calling in IxCacao, the goddess of chocolate, and the life force energies of the Six Directions and Four Elements, our Spirit Animals, Ancestors and Star Beings.
-After you drink the cacao, which is simply pure, raw cacao from Guatemala sweetened with honey and spices, you deepen into the experience through a guided elemental meditation that supports inner connection and allows you to fully relax and journey with the sacred music that follows.
+Nicole's sacred cacao ceremony honors Mayan tradition and wisdom by calling in the life force energies of the Four Directions and Four Elements, Spirit Animals, Star Beings and Ancestors.
+After you drink the cacao, which is pure, raw ceremonial cacao from Guatemala, hand selected and blessed by a shaman, and sweetened with honey and spices, you deepen into the experience through a guided visual meditation that supports inner connection, and allows you to fully relax and journey with the sacred music that follows.

 *inspires creativity and innovation